 Full-time and part-time faculty and staff of the university, excluding student-employees, are not eligible for services at the Counseling Center, even if they are also enrolled as a student.
 However, faculty and staff are eligible for services through Magers Family Health and Wellness Center and the university’s Employee Assistance Program (EAP) managed through the university Human Resources office.

 All communication within the Counseling Center is confidential.
 No record of counseling is contained in any academic, educational, or job placement file.
-Information regarding the content of interviews or the results of testing can be released only with the written permission of the client.
+Information regarding the content of interviews or the results of testing counseling sessions or client’s clinical file can be released only with the written permission of the client.
 The exceptions to this policy are:

-- when parental consent is required to provide services to a minor student, and
+- when the consent of a parent/guardian is required to provide services to a minor student or an adult student under legal guardianship

 - when information is requested by court order.